wmutschl/mutschler.eu/content/authors/Willi Mutschler/_index.md

 superuser: true

 # Role/position/tagline
-role: "Assistant Professor for International Macroeconomics<br/>Open-Source Enthusiast"
+role: "Assistant Professor for International Macroeconomics<br/>Member of Dynare Team"

 # Organizations/Affiliations to show in About widget
 organizations: